tdgog/Compiler/Writerside/topics/Compiler-Internals.md

 ## Glossary

 Lexer
-: The class which breaks the human-readable source code down into a computer-readable parse tree.
+: Breaks the human-readable source code down into a list of tokens.

+Parser
+: Converts the list of tokens into a computer-readable parse tree representing the structure of the code

 Binder
-: The class which assigns a data type to every node on the syntax tree.
+: Assigns a data type to every node on the syntax tree.